carneyplusco/wp-starterkit/README.md

 1. Clone the repo into your themes directory:
 `npx degit git@github.com:carneyplusco/wp-starterkit.git your-project`
-2. Run the scaffold generator to fill in some defaults:
+2. From the theme directory, run the scaffold generator to fill in some defaults:
 `npx hygen scaffold new`
 3. From the theme directory, run `composer install` to install PHP packages/plugins
 4. From the theme directory, run `npm install` to install JS dependencies